Chatbot Flows

 2. Click on the canvas to place the node.

-4. Choose to request either email address or phone number.
+4. Choose whether to request Email address or Phone number.

 FieldDescription